 Figure 6: Graph for on/off flue gas pulse injection as a fuction of pH.
-The dattalogger was set up to start flue gas injection (controlled valve on) at pH = 8.05 and to end flue gas injection (controlled valve off) at pH = 8.00.
+The data logger was set up to start flue gas injection (controlled valve on) at pH = 8.05 and to end flue gas injection (controlled valve off) at pH = 8.00.